artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    Normalization micro-service

-5. To add descriptive metadata, see Add metadata, below.
+5. To add descriptive metadata, see :ref:`Add metadata <add-metadata>`, below.

-6. To add PREMIS rights information, see Add PREMIS rights, below.
+6. To add PREMIS rights information, see :ref:`Add PREMIS rights <add-rights>`, below.

-7. For selecting a normalization option, see Normalization, below.
+7. For selecting a normalization option, see :ref:`Normalization <normalize>`, below.

 .. _arrange-sip: